nherbaut/netsoft-2021-paper/README.md

 # What is this project? #

-This repository contains sources for our submission to the BRAINS conference
+This repository contains sources for our submission to the netsoft-2021 conference

 ## What's inside ? ##